richardso21/resume/RSOresume.typ

   "Research Assistant",
   ("05/2024", "Present"),
 )[
-  - Explored benchmarking strategies and metrics to evaluate against state-of-the-art LLMs in financial/economic contexts.
+  - Explored benchmarking strategies to evaluate against state-of-the-art, fine-tuned LLMs in financial/economic contexts.
+  - Experimented with hierarchical knowledge graphs to aid in query-focused summarization tasks for LLMs with Graph RAG.
-  - Devised robust document parsers with BeautifulSoup, RegEx, and spaCy to compile immense datasets for LLM fine-tuning.
+  // - Devised robust document parsers with BeautifulSoup, RegEx, and spaCy to compile immense datasets for LLM fine-tuning.
-  // - Compiled immense textual datasets for LLM fine-tuning with BeautifulSoup4 and spaCy, devising elabora.
-  // - #lorem(15)
-  // - #lorem(15)
 ]

 #resumeEntry(